Tornado outbreak in Oklahoma prompts calls to take cover as the threat of severe storms continues from Missouri to Texas | KRDO

 A large tornado was reported in the small city of Minden in Pottawattamie County, according to the National Weather Service.
 Footage obtained by CNN shows the devastation of mangled structures and widespread debris.

-There were nearly 80 tornado reports Friday alone across at least five states, many of which have been confirmed by the weather service or through footage from storm chasers.
+There were over 80 tornado reports Friday alone across at least five states, many of which have been confirmed by the weather service or through footage from storm chasers.

 The-CNN-Wire